 For treatment of HIV infection:

-Adults who have not taken HIV medicines called protease inhibitors in the past (fosamprenavir alone)—1400 milligrams (mg) (2 tablets) two times a day.
+Adults who have not taken HIV medicines called protease inhibitors in the past (fosamprenavir alone)—1400 milligrams (mg) (2 tablets) 2 times a day.

-Adults who have not taken HIV medicines called protease inhibitors in the past (fosamprenavir together with ritonavir)—1400 mg (2 tablets) fosamprenavir with 200 mg ritonavir once a day or 1400 mg (2 tablets) fosamprenavir with 100 mg ritonavir once a day or 700 mg fosamprenavir with 100 mg ritonavir two times a day.
+Adults who have not taken HIV medicines called protease inhibitors in the past (fosamprenavir together with ritonavir)—1400 mg (2 tablets) fosamprenavir with 200 mg ritonavir once a day or 1400 mg (2 tablets) fosamprenavir with 100 mg ritonavir once a day or 700 mg fosamprenavir with 100 mg ritonavir 2 times a day.

-Adults who have taken HIV medicines called protease inhibitors in the past (fosamprenavir together with ritonavir)—700 mg fosamprenavir with 100 mg ritonavir two times a day.
-Adults who have taken HIV medicines called protease inhibitors in the past should not take the combination of fosamprenavir with ritonavir only once a day.
+Adults who have taken HIV medicines called protease inhibitors in the past (fosamprenavir together with ritonavir)—700 mg fosamprenavir with 100 mg ritonavir 2 times a day.
+Adults who have taken protease inhibitors in the past should not take the combination of fosamprenavir with ritonavir only once a day.
 Check with your doctor if you are unsure of what amounts and how many times a day you should be taking your medicines.
 If you are taking fosamprenavir with ritonavir and efavirenz, check with your doctor for the correct doses.

-Children 4 weeks of age and older (fosamprenavir together with ritonavir)—Dose based on body weight and must be determined by your doctor.
-The usual fosamprenavir suspension dose for patients weighing more than 20 kilograms (kg) is 18 milligrams (mg) per kilogram (kg) of body weight two times a day with ritonavir 3 mg per kg two times per day.
-Fosamprenavir doses up to 45 mg per kg two times per day with ritonavir 7 mg/kg two times a day are used for patients weighing less than 11 kg.
-However, the dose is usually not more than fosamprenavir 700 mg with ritonavir 100 mg two times a day.
+Children 4 weeks of age and older (fosamprenavir together with ritonavir)—Dose is based on body weight and must be determined by your doctor.
+The usual fosamprenavir suspension dose for patients weighing 20 kilograms (kg) or more is 18 milligrams (mg) per kilogram (kg) of body weight 2 times a day with ritonavir 3 mg per kg 2 times per day.
+Fosamprenavir doses up to 45 mg per kg 2 times per day with ritonavir 7 mg/kg 2 times a day are used for patients weighing less than 11 kg.
+However, the dose is usually not more than fosamprenavir 700 mg with ritonavir 100 mg 2 times a day.